IgniteUI/ig-pkg-polymer/README.md

 You should now see the Polymer UI package in the IDE.
 You can work on both the web-designer and ig-pkg-polymer repos independently.
 Git treats submodules as their own repos.

 ig-pkg-polymer is just on master for now.

-# Q&A
-Put your questions here, and I can answer them.